In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 It also enables you to test your email across different devices and email clients.

-2. Content filtering testing
+2. Content filter testing

 Filtering your email messages based on specific content filters using tools like SpamAssassin or Cloudmark is called content filter testing.